 A pathogenic mutation or harmless variation?
 The clinical information provided can make the difference in the interpretation

 Whole exome sequencing based diagnostics have significantly increased the amount of data that the molecular geneticists wade through.

 “We slice our panel data from whole exome sequencing data.
 At exome level, you can see about 20,000-35,000 variations in any patient and most of them are unlikely to be related to the phenotype in question,” says Blueprint Genetics Clinical Interpretation Team Leader Eveliina Salminen.

 The more thoroughly symptoms are presented to the diagnostic laboratory, the faster focus can be turned to the relevant genes.

 “Many of us may instinctively think that a whole exome investigation will detect all genetic issues.
-In reality in diagnostic testing, the focus is, and should be, in finding an explanation for the patient’s symptoms”, says professor Helena Kääriäinen (MD, PhD, Clinical Geneticist), former president of European Society of Human Genetics (ESHG).
+In reality, in diagnostic testing, the focus is, and should be, on finding an explanation for the patient’s symptoms,” says professor Helena Kääriäinen, Clinical Geneticist, former president of European Society of Human Genetics (ESHG).

 With the immense amount of data, clinical information provides direction for the clinical interpretation team.

 “Information about the patient’s phenotype, family history, previous medical tests, gives us an idea what types of genes are most relevant for the patient.
 Good clinical information means faster and more reliable results with an increased chance to make a diagnosis,” Salminen continues.

 Too little clinical information may result in more VUS being reported